CitizenofWorld/wdi13_project1/README.md

  * A counter that will count each round the players play
  * A score box that will keep track of the payers wins.
  * A 3 X 3 gameboard
- * with each click an audio will play
+ * With each click an audio will play

 ### Objective: